Skip to Main Content

 As with nonrenewals, either you or your insurance company may initiate a cancellation.
 Cancellations differ from nonrenewals in that the last day of coverage does not necessarily coincide with your policy’s renewal date.
 For example, if your homeowners insurance policy starts and ends on January 1 every year, a nonrenewal notice will not become effective until the end of your current policy term.
 A cancellation notice can stop coverage anywhere within the policy term with advance notice required by your state’s insurance regulations.

-Insurance companies may choose to cancel your policy for a number of reasons.
+Insurance companies may choose to cancel your home insurance policy for a number of reasons.
 If you misrepresented yourself or omitted information during the application process, for example, your homeowners insurance may be canceled, even if you have only recently purchased your home and policy.

 One of the most common reasons that insurance companies cancel home insurance policies is related to inspections.
 Insurance companies generally do exterior inspections of homes when new policies are written, and on occasion after that.
 For example, if your roof is in poor condition, your home has structural issues or your company discovers that you own an ineligible dog breed, you may receive a cancellation notice requiring you to correct the issues or risk your policy being canceled altogether.
 Other reasons for mid-term cancellations include:

-• Committing claim fraud.
+• Insured party committed claim fraud.

 • Insurer decides to reduce its risk due to financial condition and is granted permission by the state’s department of insurance to cancel policies mid-term.